Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Hall number in unidirectional CDW

-In Fig.~\ref{Fig_Hall_number} we plot the Hall number $(n_{H}=R_H^{-1})$ obtained from our calculations for the doping range $0.16<p<0.22$.
+In Fig.~\ref{Fig_Hall_number} we plot the Hall number $(n_{H}=R_H^{-1})$ obtained from our calculations for the doping range $0.16<p<0.20$.
 Below $p^{*}\sim 0.19$, the Fermi surface topology is that of a unidirectional CDW state, namely, hole pockets.
 For doping dependence of the CDW strength ($W(p)$), we examine two different phenomenological functional forms ($W\sim W_0 (p^*-p)$) and $W(p)\sim W_0(p^*-p)^{1/2}$ for illustrative purposes \cite{Tewari}, making a simple assumption that $W$ is a smoothly varying function of the hole doping.
 We observe a rapid drop in the Hall number below $p^{*}$.
+The magnitude of the drop in $n_H$ below $p^*$ depends on the choice of various parameters in particular on the value of $W_0$.
+For instance a larger value of $W_0$ shrinks the size of hole pockets and leads to larger suppression of $n_H$ at $p\sim p^*$.
 Above $p^{*}$, the Hall number crosses to $n_H \sim 1+p$ as expected from conventional Fermi liquid theory.
 In the weak-field regime, the width of the Fermi surface reconstruction depends on the magnitude of the CDW gap.
 In Fig.~\ref{Fig_Coex_Rh} inset we show that a weak bidirectional component coexisting with dominant unidirectional order still results in the suppression of Hall number without change of sign near optimal doping.

+In Fig.~\ref{Fig_rh_rhoxx_sxy} we plot the Hall resistance ($R_H$), longitudinal resistivity ($\rho_{xx}$), and Hall conductivity ($\sigma_{xy}$) as a function of temperature for various doping values in the actual experimental units, as predicted by a uni-directional CDW order.
+We use a standard mean field dependence of the CDW order parameter ($W\sim\sqrt{1-T/T_{CDW}})$~\cite{Hussey}.
+The order of magnitude of the above quantities, and the behavior w.r.t. temperature and doping match with the corresponding experimentally observed quantities in Ref~\onlinecite{Badoux:2016}.